arcanistzed/pdf-sheet/README.md

 ## Support

 Please consider supporting me on [my Patreon](https://patreon.com/arcanistzed) if you like my work.
 You can see a list of all my projects on [my website](https://arcanist.me).
+From september 2023 the module is mantained with the collaboration of Gioppo Luca, you can find me in the arcanistzed discord server

 ## Bugs